Close Embrace Social Dance

 Some of the music we play has inherent rhythmic complexity, so that merely stepping on beat will create complexity in time, provided we step on the actual stressed beats and not the regular 1-2-3-4 beat pattern our mind synthesizes.

-Milonga music is based on a rhythm stressing beats 1-2.5-3-4 (as in "San Fran-cis-co" or, starting from a different point in the rhythm, "Ca-fé con pan").
-We can step directly on those 4 stressed beats, or sometimes step 5 times, by adding a step between the 1 and 2.5 stressed beats (as in "San uh Fran-cis-co" or "Ca-fé con pan uh"), or sometimes 3 steps, by only stepping on stresed beats 1-2.5-4, which is a 3-3-2 or tresillo rhythm.
-For faster milongas, dance only stressed beats 1-2.5 or 2.5-4, so 3-5 rhythms, varying between those two options and the 1-2.5-4 option.
+Milonga music is structured around rhythm stressing beats 1-2.5-3-4 (as in "San Fran-cis-co" or, starting from different point of rhythm, "Ca-fé con pan", with most milongas aligning measure boundaries with latter version).
+We can step directly on those 4 stressed beats, or sometimes step 5 times, by adding a step between 1 and 2.5 stressed beats (as in "San uh Fran-cis-co" or "Ca-fé con pan uh"), or sometimes 3 steps, by only stepping on stresed beats 1-2.5-4, which is 3-3-2 or tresillo rhythm.
+For faster milongas, dance only stressed beats 1-2.5 or 2.5-4, so 3-5 rhythms, varying between those two options and 1-2.5-4 option.

-AfroLatin music is often built around son clave rhythm.
+Most music that we categorize as "Salsa" is structured around son clave rhythm.
 3-2 version of son clave stresses beats 1-2.5-4 of first measure (3-3-2 or tresillo rhythm again) of two measure phrase and beats 2-3 of second measure.
 2-3 version is reversed, so that beats 2-3 of first measure and beats 1-2.5-4 of second measure are stressed.
 We can step on all 5 clave beats every 8 beat phrase, or add variation (and slow down our dancing) by alternating between 5 steps on clave in one 8 beat phrase but less than 5 steps in the next phrase, by skipping one or more of the clave beats.
 Add more variety by varying which clave beats we skip.
+Because deeper tumbao rhythm is also present, with stresses on beats 2-4-6-8, dancing on beats 1-2.5-4-6-8, rather than 1-2.5-4-6-7 of pure son clave, might (or might not) feel more musical.
+Dancers should listen to and convert into movement combined sound "forest", or musical totality, versus decomposing music into individual sound "trees".
+By contrast, musicians do need to decompose music so as to understand how combined sound was created.

-Note similarities between milonga, son clave and rumba clave:
+Comparison of tresillo, milonga, son clave, and rumba clave:

 Those who have studied conventional Salsa dancing might be wondering why we recommend dancing 5 (or sometimes fewer) steps versus a constant 6 steps per phrase.
-While Salsa does have an underlying rhythm of 8 beats per phrase, with stresses on beats 2-4-6-8, a natural connection to Salsa music requires dancing in alignment with the 5 beat clave, which is the essence of Salsa music.
-The fancy figures of modern Salsa dancing were copied from open embrace 1950's rock-and-roll dancing (sometimes called East Coast Swing style dancing).
+While Salsa does have an underlying rhythm of 8 beats per phrase, with stresses on beats 2-4-6-8, a natural connection to Salsa music requires dancing in alignment with the 5 beat clave.
+The fancy figures of modern Salsa dancing were likely copied from open embrace 1950's rock-and-roll dancing.
 1950's rock-and-roll music has a 4 beat with stresses on beats 1 and 3, and dancing beats 1-2-3 with quick-quick-slow step timing works very well with this music.
 Two of these quick-quick-slow measures can be combined into a phrase and then dance figures designed to fit into that 6 step phrase.
 Figures based on 6 steps can be easily linked together into longer sequences, because free leg will always be the same at the end of a figure as at the beginning.
 Whereas if dancing 5 steps per phrase, free leg would be different at the end of a figure than at the beginning, so there would have to be two versions of every figure: one version assuming open side leg free (leader's left leg, follower's right leg), the other assuming the opposite.
 In other words, conventional Salsa dancing degrades connection to music, by using 6 steps per phrase instead of 5 steps to align with 5 beat clave, merely because this allows for fancy figures designed for completely different music.
 Because these fancy figures require widely separated embrace, conventional Salsa dancing also degrades connection between partners.
 Conventional Salsa dancing thus reflects precisely the "appearance to spectators first, connection to music and partner second" mentality that we discourage at our close embrace social dancing parties.

 Note that, in addition to 6 steps per phrase conflicting with the 5 beat clave, dancing on beats 1-2-3 of the measure also conflicts with the 2-4-6-8 rhythm of Salsa music, whose stressed beat is 2, not 1.
 Dance step 1, or break step, is the most important of the 3 steps and so should definitely be on the stressed beat.
-Better Salsa dancers kludge around this issue by dancing beats 2-3-4 6-7-8, but numbering steps 1-2-3 5-6-7, so what they call step 1 is actually on beat 2, giving rise to the idiotic On1 versus On2 debate between those who do and don't understand what is happening with this kludge.
-(There are also those who can't hear the Salsa beat or clave at all, but nevertheless insist on voicing their worthless opinions, thereby further confusing matters.)
-At one time, a scheme was proposed whereby dance steps would be numbered 1-2-3 4-5-6, with steps 1 and 4 on heavily stressed beats, whatever their beat number, and other 4 steps would use polyrhythm timing, so 6:8 polyrhythm between steps and music, which is more musically suitable for salsa than quick-quick-slow step timing plus 6:8 polyrhythm step timing is how better conventional Salsa dancers naturally dance, even if not aware of what they are doing, but this numbering scheme never caught on.
+Better Salsa dancers kludge around this issue by dancing beats 2-3-4 6-7-8, but numbering steps 1-2-3 5-6-7, so what they call step 1 is actually on beat 2, giving rise to the On1 versus On2 debate.
+At one time, a scheme was proposed whereby dance steps would be numbered 1-2-3 4-5-6, with steps 1 and 4 on heavily stressed beats, whatever their beat number.
+Other 4 steps would be anywhere, including 6:8 polyrhythm between steps and music, which is more musically suitable for salsa than quick-quick-slow step timing plus 6:8 polyrhythm step timing is how better conventional Salsa dancers naturally dance, even if not aware of what they are doing.
+However, this numbering scheme never caught on.

 Because many beginners lack sufficient musicality to dance with complexity in time, an alternative is complexity in space, using non-shadow steps.

-We do not have time to teach non-shadow steps tonight, but we will demonstrate a few basic non-shadow steps: outside walking; cross; forward ochos (both directions); ocho cortado; revolving forward ocho; backward ochos; half-giro (both directions); giro (both directions); compact milonguero giro.
+We do not have time to teach non-shadow steps in this class, but we will demonstrate a few basic non-shadow steps: outside walking; cross; forward ochos (both directions); ocho cortado; revolving forward ocho; backward ochos; half-giro (both directions); giro (both directions); compact milonguero giro.
 There are many other non-shadow steps, however the repertoire just listed is sufficient for social dancing.
-A small repertoire of perfectly performed steps is always much better than a large repertoire of poorly performed steps.
+A small repertoire of perfectly performed steps is much better than a large repertoire of poorly performed steps.

 Complexity in time is incompatible with complexity in space.
 This is because irregular step timing, irregular acceleration/deceleration, and irregular upper body movements, which are the 3 techniques used to create complexity in time, would disrupt synchronization and throw the follower off-balance if those techniques were used while performing ochos and non-shadow steps.
-However, there is no problem alternating between dancing a few measures with complexity in time and a few measures with complexity in space.
+However, there is no problem alternating between dancing a few measures with complexity in time, followed by a few measures with complexity in space, and so on.
 [Choreographed stage dancing can have complexity in both time and space simultaneously.]

 Dancing with complexity in space, using non-shadow steps, typically gives a worse connection to both music and partner than dancing with complexity in time, assuming skilled dancers in both cases.
 On the other hand, complexity in time might require too much musicality for beginners.
 Therefore we recommend beginners start with non-shadow steps and complexity in space.
 Then possibly replace complexity in space with complexity in time as musicality develops.